Within This Page

 The high-performance office must easily and economically accommodate frequent renovation and alteration, sometimes referred to as "churn."
 These modifications may be due to management reorganization, personnel shifts, changes in business models, or the advent of technological innovation, but the office infrastructure, interior systems, and furnishings must be up to the challenge.

-- Consider raised floors to allow for easy access to cabling and power distribution, as well as advanced air distribution capabilities to address individual
+Consider raised floors to allow for easy access to cabling and power distribution, as well as advanced air distribution capabilities to address individual occupant comfort.

 The concentration of a large number of workers within one building can have a significant impact on neighborhoods.
 Office structures can vitalize neighborhoods with the retail, food service, and interrelated business links the office brings to the neighborhood.
 Consideration of transportation issues must also be given when developing office structures.
 Office buildings are often impacted by urban planning and municipal zoning, which attempt to promote compatible land use and vibrant neighborhoods.